kevinfaveri/vue-twemoji-picker/docs/docs/changelog/index.md

 ## 5.2.1

-- Added a Vue slot which enable the usage of TwemojiPicker as a headless component.
+- Added a Vue slot which enables the usage of TwemojiPicker as a headless component.

 ## 5.2.0